 this action to complete the upload.
 Upon receiving this request, Amazon S3 concatenates

 all the parts in ascending order by part number to create a new object.
 In the Complete

 Multipart Upload request, you must provide the parts list.
 You must ensure that the

 parts list is complete.
-This operation concatenates the parts that you provide in
+This action concatenates the parts that you provide in the

 value, returned after that part was uploaded.